- New Page “Guide to Fluoroquinolone Facebook Groups and Pages”

 If you are new to this plight, please use caution when treading these waters, the information can be overwhelming, opinions vary, and emotions run high.
 Unfortunately, like many other internet communities, there are strong inter-community politics and camps of ideas which should be also approached lightly by the newcomer.
 Having said that, those that are in true need of help and are seeking honest answers to their plight can usually find help and solace.

 Since starting this website I receive dozens of emails each week regarding FQ reactions, many from newly affected individuals.
 Due to being chronically affected many times it is impossible for me to return all emails.
-For those that are chronically affected please consider registering at the newly created Fluoroquinolone Forum, sometimes it is easier to reach me through there.
+Please subscribe to my email list using the form in the right hand column.

 Please read my disclaimer regarding the use of this site.
 Thank you.